Magazine article

 As we sit down to talk, Ed starts telling me about a notation he got in high school in Holland.
 He placed second best in his class, something he was content with.

-"Why were you proud of being second best?"
-I ask interested.
+“Why were you proud of being second best?”
+I ask, interested.

 He smiles and responds, “Because I didn't do anything… I could have come first if I wanted to.”

 I quickly learn that's just the kind of brazen attitude this curious man has towards his entire life.
-Maste has travelled to many places in the world, from Germany to Mexico.
+Maste has traveled to many places in the world, from Germany to Mexico.
 He has worked with electronics, construction, and in the hospitality industry.
 Despite the many fun and enlightening experiences he has had over his 70 years, his response to the change that came on April 2012 is the one that truly surprises me.
 He was diagnosed with colorectal cancer in 2011.
 In 2012, he had an ileostomy.

 Colorectal cancer, though not often talked about on regular fashion media platforms, is a common problem in Canada.
 The Cancer Society of Canada estimates that 25,100 Canadians will be diagnosed with colorectal cancer in 2015 alone, 14,000 of which are men.
 Colostomies and ileostomies are often the best way of surviving this kind of cancer.